Kenneth H. Cooper, MD, MPH

 Board Certified in Preventive Medicine

-A grandfather of five, Dr. Cooper has become passionately involved in the fight against childhood obesity both locally and globally.
-In Texas, Dr. Cooper was instrumental in getting physical education back in schools through the passage of Senate Bill 530 that requires enhanced PE activity levels and annual physical fitness testing using FITNESSGRAM®.
-Since then, The Cooper Institute has partnered with NFL Charities PLAY 60 initiative to bring FITNESSGRAM to students in more than 1,000 schools nationwide, released NUTRIGRAM® to assess the nutritional health of students, created the Healthy Zone School program and established The Perot International Youth Data Repository containing health-related data from children worldwide.
+A grandfather of five, Dr. Cooper is passionately involved in the fight against childhood obesity.
+In Texas, Dr. Cooper was instrumental in getting physical education back in schools through the passage of Senate Bill 530 that requires enhanced PE activity levels and annual physical fitness testing using FitnessGram®.
+Since then, The Cooper Institute has partnered with NFL to bring FitnessGram to more than 1,000 schools nationwide.
+Reaching across the globe, The Cooper Institute partnered with the Hungarian School Sport Federation to establish a national youth fitness assessment in Hungary.
+In 2015, the new fitness test was administered to approximately 934,000 children in Hungary.